liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/40-confinguring-dependencies/00-configuring-dependencies-intro.markdown

 ## Finding Core @product@ Artifacts [](id=finding-core-liferay-portal-artifacts)

-You can find the artifact attributes for @product@'s core modules inside each module's `MANIFEST.MF` file.
 Each module is composed of a `jar` file that contains the module's OSGi metadata in a `MANIFEST.MF` file.
+You can find the artifact attributes for @product@'s core modules inside this file.
 The manifest also specifies the module's artifact attributes.
-For example, the following OSGi headers in each module's `MANIFEST.MF` specify the module's artifact ID and
+For example, these two OSGi headers specify the module's artifact ID and version:
-version:

     Bundle-SymbolicName:  artifact ID
     Bundle-Version: version

-For each core @product@ artifact, the following table lists the group ID, artifact ID, version, and origin.
+This table lists the group ID, artifact ID, version, and origin for each core
+@product@ artifact:

 *Core @product@ Artifacts*: